 Baroque violist and soprano Ana Torbica comes from a versatile family of musicians and teachers.
-She started her musical education by playing the violin and singing in the Children's Choir of the Radio-Television of Serbia for ten years.
-After finishing her secondary music education in violin and voice at the Vojislav Vuckovic Music School in Belgrade, she continued her undergraduate studies in singing at the Faculty of Arts in Niš, followed by postgraduate studies at the Royal Academy of Music in London, where she studied baroque viola with Jane Rogers and Nicolette Moonen, and singing with Michael Chance.
+She started her musical education by playing violin and singing in the Children's Choir of the Radio-Television of Serbia for ten years.
+After finishing her secondary music education in violin and voice at the Vojislav Vuckovic Music School in Belgrade, she continued her undergraduate studies at the Faculty of Arts in Niš, followed by postgraduate studies at the Royal Academy of Music in London, where she studied baroque viola with Jane Rogers and Nicolette Moonen, and singing with Michael Chance.
 During her studies, she was the recipient of the Christopher Hogwood Scholarship, the Johnathan Julyan Award in Historical Performance, the Bikerdike Allen Prize, the Royal Academy of Music Bursary, and the Andreas and Margaret Makris Matching Scholarship from the USA.
 In 2020 she was awarded the Master of Arts degree in Historical Performance, as well as the LRAM Teaching Diploma.
 Through the generous grant from the Macfarlane Walker Trust she was also able to acquire a new baroque viola by the famous luthier Jan Pawlikowski.

-Ana's interest in the historical performance came through her work with the Belgrade and Austria Baroque Academies, as well as the Dartington International Summer School.
-She gained experience through performing and recording professionally baroque operas and chamber repertoire, and by participating in masterclasses with eminent artists such as Florian Deuter, Bojan Cicic, Adrian Butterfield, Evelyn Tubb, Robert Howarth, Clive Brown and Roberta Mameli.
-She collaborated in concert with artists such as Trevor Pinnock, Philippe Herreweghe, Rachel Podger, Lawrence Cummings, John Butt, Pavlo Beznosiuk and Margaret Faultless in various projects at the Royal Academy of Music.
+Ana's interest in historical performance came through her work with the Belgrade and Austria Baroque Academies, as well as the Dartington International Summer School in England.
+She gained experience through performing and recording baroque operas and chamber repertoire, and through participating in the masterclasses with eminent artists such as Florian Deuter, Bojan Cicic, Adrian Butterfield, Evelyn Tubb, Robert Howarth, Clive Brown and Roberta Mameli.
+In various projects of the Royal Academy of Music she collaborated with artists such as Trevor Pinnock, Philippe Herreweghe, Rachel Podger, Lawrence Cummings, John Butt, Pavlo Beznosiuk and Margaret Faultless.
 She also performed with the Royal Academy Baroque Orchestra in its Bach Cantatas Series, supported by the Kohn Foundation and HM the Queen, as well as in baroque operas.
 As a member of the ensemble the Academy Baroque Soloists, she has performed throughout the UK.
-The last couple of years she has been a regular guest of the British Embassy in Serbia, where she performed during the celebration for the Queen's Birthday.
+The last couple of years she has been a regular guest of the British Embassy in Serbia, where she performed during the birthday celebration of HM the Queen.